sonatype/actions/run-iq-cli/README.md

 > Generates a SARIF file with a specified name containing all identified vulnerabilities.
 The SARIF file extension must
 > be .sarif or .json.
 The generated file will be uploaded as an action artifact. `Optional`

+> **enable-callflow**\
+> Since version 1.3.0, you can perform a call flow analysis in Java or JVM language binaries to determine the method
+> signatures that trigger a security vulnerability.
+Default: `false`. `Optional`

+> **callflow-namespaces**\
+> Since version 1.3.0, you can limit the call flow analysis to a specific namespace for faster, more precise results.
+> Multiple namespaces can be delimited by space.
+Default: `empty`. `Optional`

 ## Output

 > **scan-id**\